csev/cc4e/book/chap01.md

         printf("%d\n", nl);
     }

-The body of the while now consists of an if, which in turn controls the increment ++nl.
-The if statement tests the parenthesized condition, and if it is true, does the statement (or group of statements in braces) that follows.
+The body of the `while` now consists of an `if`, which in turn controls the increment `++nl`.
+The `if` statement tests the parenthesized condition, and if it is `true`, does the statement (or group of statements in braces) that follows.
 We have again indented to show what is controlled by what.

-The double equals sign == is the C notation for "is equal to" (like Fortran's .EQ.).
-This symbol is used to distinguish the equality test from the single = used for assignment.
+The double equals sign `==` is the C notation for "is equal to" (like Fortran's `.EQ.`).
+This symbol is used to distinguish the equality test from the single `=` used for assignment.
 Since assignment is about twice as frequent as equality testing in typical C programs, it's appropriate that the operator be half as long.

 Any single character can be written between single quotes, to produce a